Pleias/OCRoscope/README.md

 OCRoscope relies on cld2 for OCR rate estimation and should run in a little more than 80 languages.

 ## Use
+The easiest way to use OCRoscope is to try the official [demo on Colab](https://colab.research.google.com/drive/1tXJYi6fz9mEWISWBmaLpVgwnLqk1Nive?usp=sharing).

 Given a text, OCRoscope will return a python object with associated metrics:
 * A standardized rate of OCR quality.